 The Dependency Analyzer does not support Stateflow charts that use MATLAB as the action language.

-Some products and toolboxes share code and Simulink® libraries.
+Some MathWorks® products and add-ons share code and Simulink libraries.
 The Dependency Analyzer might report dependencies on all of them.

 To investigate where shared code is used, in the Properties panel, in the Products section, point to a product under Shared Functionalities Among: and click the search folder icon .

 The Dependency Analyzer analyzes project code without evaluating its content, therefore: